OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/virtual-machines/workloads/sap/sap-hana-high-availability.md

     ```bash
     sudo ha-cluster-init

-    # Do you want toocontinue anyway? [y/N] -> y
+    # Do you want to continue anyway? [y/N] -> y
-    # Network address toobind too(e.g.: 192.168.1.0) [10.79.227.0] -> ENTER
+    # Network address to bind to (e.g.: 192.168.1.0) [10.79.227.0] -> ENTER
     # Multicast address (e.g.: 239.x.x.x) [239.174.218.125] -> ENTER
     # Multicast port [5405] -> ENTER
-    # Do you wish toouse SBD? [y/N] -> N
+    # Do you wish to use SBD? [y/N] -> N
-    # Do you wish tooconfigure an administration IP? [y/N] -> N
+    # Do you wish to configure an administration IP? [y/N] -> N
     ```

-1. [2] knooppunt toocluster toevoegen
+1. [2] knooppunt toevoegen aan cluster
     ```bash
     sudo ha-cluster-join

-    # WARNING: NTP is not configured toostart at system boot.
+    # WARNING: NTP is not configured to start at system boot.
     # WARNING: No watchdog device found.
-If SBD is used, hello cluster will be unable toostart without a watchdog.
+If SBD is used, the cluster will be unable to start without a watchdog.
-    # Do you want toocontinue anyway? [y/N] -> y
+    # Do you want to continue anyway? [y/N] -> y
     # IP address or hostname of existing node (e.g.: 192.168.1.1) [] -> IP address of node 1 e.g. 10.0.0.5
     # /root/.ssh/id_dsa already exists - overwrite? [y/N] N
     ```

-1. [A] wijziging hacluster wachtwoord toohello hetzelfde wachtwoord
+1. [A] wachtwoord van de wijzigen hacluster naar hetzelfde wachtwoord
     ```bash
     sudo passwd hacluster

     ```

-1. [A] configureren corosync toouse andere transport en nodelist toevoegen.
+1. [A] corosync voor het gebruik van andere transport en voeg nodelist configureren.
 Cluster werkt niet anders.
     ```bash
     sudo vi /etc/corosync/corosync.conf

     ```

-    Hallo volgende vet inhoud toohello toevoegen.
+    De volgende vet inhoud toevoegen aan het bestand.

     <pre><code>
     [...]